Investing in the Future, Getting young people working - An employment Strategy of the ANCYL

 4. Four pillars of our employment strategy

-Essentially, our job creation strategy should have four central pillars, informed by
+Essentially, our job creation strategy should have four central pillars, informed by the above conceptual framework:

 - Firstly, to increase the total number of jobs in the economy.